 7. What happens if the curriculum (plan of study) changes?

 8. Can I take all courses via distance learning?

 9. When do I need to submit my petition to graduate” How do I do this?

 10.When I have completed all the courses to meet the certificate requirements, how do I apply and receive the certificate?

 11.Should I take classes online or in the classroom?

 The Business Programs Department is located in Delaware Hall.
 The main office is located on the second floor of Delaware Hall in Room DE 259.
 Business Management Faculty offices are also located on the second floor of Delaware Hall.
 The college web site has a map of the campus and parking locations for your referral.

 Faculty advisors are assigned to students based on the first letter of their last names.
 Click on your major on the left side of the Business Programs web site and you’ll see the list of advisors and their contact information.

 Contact the faculty member whose name appears to the right of the first letter of your last name.
 If your question(s) relate to a Certificate or a particular area, please directly contact the assigned faculty member for this advisory assistance.

-Please note that faculty advisors are available for advising only during their office hours during the academic quarters.
-Faculty are not available for advising during quarter breaks and weekends, so you’ll need to plan accordingly.
+Please note that faculty advisors are available for advising only during their office hours during the academic semester.
+Faculty are not available for advising during semester breaks and weekends, so you’ll need to plan accordingly.
 Hours are limited and vary by faculty advisor.
 We recommend that you schedule an appointment with your advisor using e mail and be sure to include your Cougar ID # and a brief summary of your question(s).
 Generally, you’ll receive a faster response by e mail for most questions or concerns.